globalbioticinteractions/digital-bee-collections-network/README.md

 # digital-bee-collections-network
-Reference to Digital Bee Collections Network
+This repository is a reference to the Digital Bee Collections Network [1] archive.
+The purpose is to make the archive available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).

+[1] Digital Bee Collections Network, 2014 (and updates).
+Version: 2015-03-18.
+National Science Foundation grant DBI 0956388 .